Affiliate disclosure & editorial independence

 Questions

-If you ever wonder whether a specific recommendation on DealHarbor is influenced by an affiliate relationship, ask us.
-The contact form goes directly to the editor on duty, and we'll explain how the recommendation came to be on the site.
+If you ever wonder whether a specific recommendation on Fare Anchor is influenced by an affiliate relationship, ask us.
+Email sent via the contact page goes directly to the editor on duty, and we'll explain how the recommendation came to be on the site.